nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Super Session 1.md

 	- I don't want to write about them
 - Fun facts about me that I am proud of
 	- I will have to #status/💭think about that
-- Random words & things that resonate
+- Random words & things that I resonate with
+	- Rationality
+	- Objectivity
+	- Thinking
+	- Knowledge
+	- Introversion
+	- Solitude
-	-
+	- Intelligence
 - My 10 Book Titles
 	- Objectivity is the one tool you need
 	- Why do you need to be rational